 Basil comes to Mediterranean cuisine from South Asia.
 It is also widespread in the South Pacific Islands.
 It is an annual plant in the mint family.

 The benefits of basil are its bright taste and smell, as well as its rapid growth.
 That is why all gardeners love it so much, and it is a great herb for beginner gardeners.
 Usually, it takes about 3-4 weeks to get fresh basil from the seed.
+If you want to grow basil massively you should consider building Walipini greenhouse.

 We have a surprise for those who think that there are only one or two basil types.
 There are a lot of them!
 Here are just the most popular ones: